RoboSense-LiDAR/rslidar_sdk/README.md

 (2) Rename the file *package_ros1.xml*  in the rslidar_sdk to *package.xml*

-(3) Create a new folder as the workspace, and create a *src* folder in the workspace.
-Then put the rslidar_sdk project in the *src* folder.
+(3) Create a new workspace folder, and create a *src* folder in it.
+Then put the rslidar_sdk project into the *src* folder.

-(4) Return back to the workspace, excute the following command to compile and run. (if use .zsh, replace the 2nd command with *source devel/setup.zsh*).
+(4) Go back to the root of workspace, run the following commands to compile and run. (if using zsh, replace the 2nd command with *source devel/setup.zsh*).

 ```sh
 catkin_make